13th Waffen Mountain Division of the SS Handschar (1st Croatian): Retreat to the Reich

 On 29 March, the Soviet 57th Army and the Bulgarian First Army assaulted the entire Second Panzer Army front, quickly breaching the line near Nagybajom.
-The division, holding positions just south of the penetration, began to withdraw to the north-west.
+The division, holding positions just south of the penetration, began to withdraw to the northwest.
 It fell back to the Mura and barely managed to cross under constant air and ground attacks, with grievous casualties.
 Unable to take up effective positions, the division crossed the Reich frontier on 6 April and took up positions at Pettau in the so-called "Reich Defence Line", where it remained until 5 May.
 Its last fighting was around Kiesmanndorff on 19 April.

 On 5 May, the division's remaining men, both German and Bosnian, began to retreat northwards towards Austria.
 On 8 May, an order was sent to retreat to Wolfsberg, Carinthia.
 On learning of the orders, unit imams of the 28th Regiment "approached their commander, Hans Hanke and requested that they and their men be discharged and be allowed to attempt to return to their homeland ...
 Soon, all of the Bosnians remaining in the division were asked if they wished to remain."
 There are two reports of large-scale reprisal killings of these members of the division by the Partisans, one of which included the mass shooting of 1,400 soldiers.

 The retreat continued until 11 May.
 On 12 May, Hampel carried out surrender negotiations with the British Army at Sankt Veit an der Glan.
 On 15 May most of the men were transported to Rimini in Italy, where they were incarcerated with other prisoners of war from 7th SS Division and 16th SS Panzergrenadier Division Reichsführer-SS.
 Scattered remnants did not surrender until 18 May and many attempted to obliterate their SS blood group tattoo.
 Hampel escaped from a prisoner-of-war camp in Fallingbostel.